Personal Reader Grants

 You can either apply yourself or if you are an employer, you can apply for a Personal Reader Grant on behalf of an employee.
 You will need to complete Part 1 (pdf) and Part 2 (pdf) of the Reasonable Accommodation Fund application form which is available online.
-It is also available from your local employment services office or Intreo centre.
+It is also available from your local Intreo Centre or Social Welfare Branch Office.

 If you have a visual impairment or are blind, staff in your local office will be pleased to help you complete the application form.